cdgco/VestaWebInterface/plugins/README.md

 Development Instructions:
 1. Name your project somthing unique as there cannot be two plugins with the same name.
 2. Every plugin must include a manifest.xml file in the base of the plugin folder.
 (An example of this file can be found in the plugins/example-plugin folder).
-3. The manifest.xml file must include a plugin name, icon, section, admin-only, new-tab, hide, custom-tag, and custom-tag-content value.
+3. The manifest.xml file must include a display name, icon, section, admin-only, new-tab, and hide tag.
 Further details are available within the example manifest.xml.
 4. Include a README.md with installation instructions, a link to this page, and a link to the VestaWebInterface repository home.
 4. Once finished and made available online, create a pull request to this file adding your plugin.